Dwolla/v2-ach-api-docs/source/includes/_oauth.md

 #### Token lifetime

 **Access tokens** are *short lived*: 1 hour.
-To refresh authorization on an application access token, your application will simply exchange its client credentials for a new app access token which will invalidate the previous token.
+To refresh authorization on an application access token, your application will simply exchange its client credentials for a new app access token.
+Any access tokens that have been previously initialized will not be invalidated with the creation of a new one; they will simply expire within an hour of the time of their creation.

 ## Application authorization